astropy/astroquery/docs/jplhorizons/jplhorizons.rst

 that these options should only be used for comets and will crash the query for other object types.
 Extra precision in the queried properties can be requested using the ``extra_precision`` option.
 Furthermore, ``get_query_payload=True`` skips the query and only returns the query payload.
+To pass additional settings to the request use the ``optional_settings`` passing a key-value dictionary.

 :meth:`~astroquery.jplhorizons.HorizonsClass.ephemerides` queries by default all available quantities from the JPL Horizons servers.
 This might take a while.
 If